Online Ph.D. Course Descriptions

 Proposal Development.
 This course aims at synthesizing the student’s research interest and course work, leading towards the dissertation.
 Students focus on their dissertation topic, developing aims, hypotheses, and their research plan, including analytical approaches while addressing diversity, equity, disparities and vulnerable populations as appropriate.
 Course activities will facilitate critical reflection on issues of equity, inclusion, and bias related to the study sample.
 Students work in groups as they develop their dissertation proposals, critiquing others and learning to value constructive critique themselves.
 In addition students work closely with their chair and committee throughout the semester.
 The final project of this course will be an oral defense of the dissertation proposal.
 3 s.h.

 NRPHD-800.
 Mentored Teaching.
 This elective course will provide students with the opportunity to work with a faculty member in order to explore the role of educator.
 Students will identify their learning needs and specific activities will be designed with the faculty mentor.
-Prerequisite: Enrollment in PhD program and NURSM 629 or equivalent.
+Prerequisite: Enrollment in PhD program and NURSM 629 or equivalent, NURSM 703 Instructional Processes and NURSM 615 Online Methodologies (to be taken in that order).
 1 - 9 s.h.

 NRPHD-801.
 Advanced Quantitative Research Methods.
 Advanced study of quantitative methods, designs, and analyses in the study of nursing science.
 The goal is to facilitate the student's ability to integrate design and analysis in the study of nursing phenomena and apply these principles to the student's research interest.
 3 s.h.